Running a recruitment drive

-It's also helpful to look at your membership data including your waiting-to-join or transfer lists, volunteer enquiries, unit membership and current volunteer roles for gaps to fill through your recruitment.
+It's also helpful to look at membership data including your waiting-to-join or transfer lists, volunteer enquiries, unit membership and current volunteer roles for gaps to fill through your recruitment.

-If you're opening a new group in a new community - who are you looking to engage?
+Opening a new group in a new community - who are you looking to engage?
 What do you know about this community?

 2. Plan for success

 Now put together a plan for how you'll achieve your goals using the time, skills and resources available.
 Use our recruitment ideas in the expandable box below to help you decide what events and activities you're going to run to recruit volunteers.
 Don't forget to thikn about whether you need to complete a risk assessment.

 Ask volunteers, young members and your community to help take your recruitment drive forward.
 Choose people with the skills you need - graphic design, photography, PR, event planning, catering, public speaking.
 Then share out the workload by giving people specific tasks.

 Run taster events in partnership with a school, community group or local business.
 Plan fun activities to show new recruits what guiding's all about.